ultimateownsz/PySeas/docs/Game Design Document/GGD.md

 ### Discord

-For communication among contributors, we use our Discord server.
+For communication among contributors, we use our [Discord Server](https://discord.gg/MZ5MHqDnGW).
 This helps us to stay transparent with progress tracking, reporting on feedback and actively involve the community in the project.